ucotta/BrilliantTemplate/README.md

 # BrilliantTemplate

-BrilliantTemplate is template processor for Swift to process HTML5.
+BrilliantTemplate is a template processor for Swift to process HTML5.

-Was created with designers in mid, BrilliantTemplate avoid dirty code by using tags and attibutes for variables and control structures.
+It was created with designers in mind.
+BrilliantTemplate avoid dirty code by using tags and attibutes for variables and control structures.

 Merge the data with the template is easy, just prepare a dictionary with all values and then, use BrilliantTemplate with your html5 template.